 First decide what type of holiday you are looking for.
 Are you into a relaxing beach holiday or would you and the kids prefer an action packed holiday?
 Are you thinking of staying at home or abroad?

 Look at sites such as GroupOn for deals.
 One parent found 5 nights for 2 with Real Family Holidays, full bed and board, for £250.
 Within the UK, consider a Family and Friends Railcard to reach your UK destination.
-The National Trust now provides a family membership which can comprise of 1 adult plus kids.
+The National Trust now provides a family membership which can comprise of one adult plus kids.

 Which companies provide single parent holidays or offers?

 I’ve researched and contacted some companies which provide reduced, free child places or good value for single parent families in the UK and abroad.
-This by no means an exhaustive list, and I will endeavour to add to it.
+This is by no means an exhaustive list, and I will endeavour to add to it.
 Please do let me know your experiences so this can be a growing resource.

 For a beach holiday, it’s worth checking the offers available with Thomson.
 Single parent offers are available on selected holidays, for a child sharing with one full-fare-paying adult.
 I am awaiting a response back from Teletext Holidays to see if they still offer single parent deals.